 Cool-season herbs grow best in soil rich in aged compost.
 Compost-rich soil retains moisture, is well-drained, and contains the important nutrients necessary for cool-season herbs to thrive.
 (Many warm-weather herbs such as rosemary are native to the Mediterranean and will grow well in less-fertile conditions.)

-Cool-season herbs prefer cool temperatures to grow to maturity, but germinate most quickly in warm soil.
-To speed the germination of cool-season herbs soak them overnight in water before sowing then cover the seed bed with clear plastic to help warm the soil.
+Cool-season herbs prefer cool temperatures to grow to maturity but germinate most quickly in warm soil.
+To speed the germination of cool-season herbs soak them overnight in water before sowing then cover the seedbed with clear plastic to help warm the soil.

-Cool-Weather Herb Growing Tips:
+Cool-Weather Herb Growing Tips

 • Cilantro is a cold-hardy annual herb.
 Cilantro seeds can be sown a week or two before the last frost in spring and again in late summer.
-It can also be grown from fall to spring where winter temperatures are mild.
+It can also be grown from fall to spring when winter temperatures are mild.
 For best germination, soak seeds in water overnight before sowing.
 Cilantro leaves have a parsley-sage-citrus flavor.
 Cilantro seeds are known as coriander and have a citrus and spice flavor.
 More on growing cilantro at How to Grow Cilantro.

 • Chervil is a half-hardy annual.
 It can be sown three to four weeks before the last frost in spring and again in late summer.
-Chervil grow best in light shade but seeds require light to germinate.
+Chervil grows best in light shade but seeds require light to germinate.
 Soak seeds for up to 24 hours before sowing to speed germination.
 Thin seedlings to 6 to 9 inches apart.
 Chervil resembles parsley and has a delicate anise-like flavor.

 • Chives are a cold-hardy perennial herb.
 Chives can be grown from seeds, transplants, or divisions.
 Sow seeds or set out six-week-old transplants about four weeks before the last frost in spring.
 Divide clumps every two to four years in spring or fall.
 Chives have a delicate onions flavor.
 Garlic chives have a mild garlic flavor.
 More on growing chives at How to Grow Chives.

 • Parsley is a hardy biennial herb commonly grown as an annual.
-Direct sow seeds or set out six- to eight-week old transplants about a week before the last frost in spring.
+Direct sow seeds or set out six- to eight-week-old transplants about a week before the last frost in spring.
 Where winters are mild parsley can be sown in late winter.
 Parsley seeds are slow to germinate; soak them or freeze them overnight before sowing.
 Parsley can be grown in full sun or partial shade.
-Italian parsley with its celery and cilantro like leaves is more flavorful than curly parsley.
+Italian parsley with its celery and cilantro-like leaves is more flavorful than curly parsley.
 Harvest the outer leaves or cut the whole plant down to a couple of inches above the soil and it will regrow.

 Related Articles on Herb Growing: